joey-qytyku/OS-90-fixed/Strategy.md

+> This is good but not really operational at the moment.

 # TODO

 Remember that it may be better to use resizable arrays rather than linked lists.
 A resizable array will have faster lookup times in all cases.